Missing information?

 Statement from Ira C. Eaker, Brig Gen:

 "I was present at the briefing and talked to the British base and squadron commander and the returned crews.
-The two northern airdromes - De Kooy and Haanstede - were exceptionally heavily defended by light flak.
+The two northern airdromes - De Kooy and Haamstede - were exceptionally heavily defended by light flak.
 The crews believed that this resulted from the fact that approaching aircraft passed over small boats en route to the target and personnel aboard these boats flashed a warning to the anti-aircraft defenses.
 The attacker on the two souther airdromes found no evidence that they were anticipated.
 Neither of our losses was the result of fighter action as far as can be determined.
 However, the British aircraft which was lost was undoubtedly damaged by light flak, slowed down, and later destroyed by a fighter."

-Photo source: www.findagrave.com, Des Philippet, Hollywood High School yearbook 1933, www.ancestry.com - U.S. School Yearbook Los Angeles Junior College
+Photo source: www.findagrave.com - Des Philippet, Hollywood High School yearbook 1933, www.ancestry.com - U.S. School Yearbook Los Angeles Junior College